 - 1/2 cup buttermilk

-- Heat oven to 375°.
-In large mixing bowl combine sugar, butter, buttermilk, and vanilla.
-Stir in remaining ingredients.
+- In a large mixing bowl combine the sugar, butter, buttermilk, and vanilla.
+Stir in the oats, flour, baking soda, and salt.

 - Bake until set and lightly browned, about 10 minutes.
 Remove to cookie sheet and cool.